Andy-Python-Programmer/aero/README.md

 Aero is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
-See the [LICENSE](LICENSE) file for license rights and limitations
+See the [LICENSE](LICENSE) file for license rights and limitations.